IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 - ``metadataBlockNames``: The names of the metadata blocks you want to add to the Dataverse collection.
 - ``inputLevels``: The names of the fields in each metadata block for which you want to add a custom configuration regarding their inclusion or requirement when creating and editing datasets in the new Dataverse collection.
 Note that if the corresponding metadata blocks names are not specified in the ``metadataBlockNames``` field, they will be added automatically to the Dataverse collection.
 - ``facetIds``: The names of the fields to use as facets for browsing datasets and collections in the new Dataverse collection.
+Note that the order of the facets is defined by their order in the provided JSON array.

 To obtain an example of how these objects are included in the JSON file, download :download:`dataverse-complete-optional-params.json <../_static/api/dataverse-complete-optional-params.json>` file and modify it to suit your needs.